 - Spend your time with other dreamers.
 One of the biggest lessons I’ve learned is that the people you surround yourself with have a huge influence on you.
 And right now, this year, I’ve started to see that clearer than ever.
 I’ve realized people I like, even love, can have cynical attitudes about living their dreams.
 Pay careful attention to the way you feel after you spend time with people — do they bring you up or down?
 Are you more excited to chase your dreams — or less?
 Find the places where people like you hang out and if you can’t find that place, make it!

 - You have to be in the good place to get to the great place.
 While you want to start where you are, to have to recognize how challenging living your dreams is when you’re exhausted from eating bad food, not sleeping enough, or putting up with negative people.
 Even changing your life a little can help you a lot when it comes to reaching your goals.
 So try three changes this week or month to put yourself in a better place.
 Maybe say no to hanging out with negative people, keeping soda in the house, and decide to commit to a ten minute walk around your neighborhood every evening.
 When you’re not fighting the exhausting battles, you’ll start to see more amazing possibilities.

 - Most of all, spend more time where the magic happens.
 ‘Living your dreams’ really comes down to doing more of what makes your life magical.
 If you want to be a writer, just commit to spending more time writing.
 Volunteering is your passion?
 Sign up this week for anything, even if it’s only an hour a month slot.
 Want fitness to be a passion?
-Go grab Passionatefitnessfreak.com and start blogging about your new lifestyle — that will get you going!
+Go grab a website name like Passionatefitnessfreak.com and start blogging about your new lifestyle — that will get you going!

-For as long as you’re here, living is required, why should the ‘dream’ part of your life be optional?
+For as long as you’re here, living is required, so why should the ‘dream’ part of your life be optional?

 And check out these great quotes —